alok2811/masked_text_field/README.md

 ## Features

-A package for masked text field for formet your text and good UI, so if you want a mask for phone number, or IP address or any kind of formate.
+A package for masked text field for format your text (eg. Date, phone number, IP address etc.), so if you want a mask for phone number, or IP address or any kind of format.
 Use this package.
 <br>
 ![Image](https://github.com/alok2811/masked_text_field/blob/master/screenshots/example.gif)